Last Updated on October 8, 2022

 Yes, one’s frame of mind can have an effect on their behavior because actions are the direct result of one’s thoughts and how one interprets the world around them.

 A person who is not motivated to improve himself and has a fixed mindset would behave differently from someone who is motivated to improve and has a growth mindset.

-My own life has taught me that the only way I know to change the kind of person you think you are — to build a new and better identity for yourself — is to do things that don’t seem important but are done on a regular basis.
+My own life has taught me that the only way to change the kind of person you think you are is to build a new and better identity for yourself; to do things that don’t seem important but are done on a regular basis.

 Here’s an example that I recently read in one of James Clear articles.

 A year ago, Leah Culver began running.
 This is how she explains …

 “I started running a year ago.
 I didn’t entirely start from scratch.
 In the past, I jogged every once in a while, maybe once a month.

 My first run was just two miles at 12 minutes per mile.
 That’s pretty slow.
 However, for a non-athlete I felt fairly good about it.
 I jogged a couple more times that week.
 After a couple weeks of regular jogging, I set a goal for myself.

 I knew I would never be fast enough to impress anybody so it didn’t make sense to make speed my goal.
 I could have picked a race to train for, a 5k or half miler, but I knew how those ended.
 Everyone seems to quit running right after their big race.
 I wanted to do something different.
 I wanted to not quit.